nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ## 5. Operation

-The protocol operates as follows;
+The protocol generally operates as follows:

-1. The local node broadcasts the node's DAG heads at a set interval.
+1. The local node broadcasts their DAG state at a set interval:
-2. Compare the node's DAG heads with those broadcast by our peers.
-3. If a peer has a head which is not present on the node's DAG, the node queries the peer's transactions.
-4. The peer responds to the query with all transactions on its DAG.
-5. The node checks each peer transaction on its local DAG.
-   - Verify its signature is correct.
+   - the references of the current day's (`T`) DAG head transactions.
+   - the block (see "Blocks") hashes of the previous 3 days (`T-1`, `T-2`, `T-3`).
+The hash of `T-3` is special because it also includes all blocks leading up to the block.
-   - Add it to the local DAG if not present yet.
+2. When receiving a peer's broadcast, compare it to the local DAG:
-   - If the transaction's payload is missing, query it from the peer.
-The peer responds with the payload.
+   - All hashes are equal: peer DAG is equal to the local DAG, no action required.
+   - Peer has unknown head in today's block: peer DAG has unknown transactions, query the current block's transactions to find out which transactions are missing.
+   - Peer has head known as a non-head in the local DAG: peer isn't up to date, no action required.
+It's up to the peer to query the local node's DAG.
+   - Peer's previous (`T-1` or `T-2`) block hashes differ: peer or local node might not be up to date, query that block's transactions to find out which transactions are missing.
+When no transactions are missing, the peer is missing transactions which are present on the local node.
+   - Peer's `T-3` block hash differs: DAGs have diverted severely which might indicate a network split, or a peer that tries to attack the network by injecting transactions with old timestamps.
+Ignore the peer's broadcast and report to the local node operator.
+3. After adding a new transaction to the DAG (making sure its cryptographic signature is valid), query the payload from the peer if it's missing.

 The sections below specify the details of the protocol operation and maps it to the gRPC messages.
 See the section "Protobuf Definition" for a full specification of the protobuf/gRPC contract.